 In November, a memorandum of cooperation was signed with the Uzbek Republican Commodity Exchange (UzRTSB).
-As part of the memorandum, a project was launched in December to trade cash-settled and traded instruments, Moscow Exchange holds specialised events, training seminars and competitions.
+As part of the memorandum, a project was launched in December to trade cash-settled futures contracts on liquefied gas and cement, whose prices are determined on UzRTSB's spot market, using technology of Moscow Exchange.